10botics/codrone-simulator/Jupyterlab_Mac_Install.md

    - Extract Drone Simulator.zip to Desktop

 ### Opening JupyterLab
-1. Open the Drone Simulator folder on your Desktop
+1. Find the Drone Simulator folder on your Desktop

 2. Right-click (or Control+click) inside the Drone_Simulator folder

    <img width="379" alt="Screenshot 2024-12-20 at 11 27 45 AM" src="https://github.com/user-attachments/assets/f156d5b3-ef84-4100-9893-09974779b6e9" />

-3. Select "New Terminal at Folder" from the menu
+4. Select "New Terminal at Folder" from the menu
    - If you don't see this option:
      1. Press Command + Space to open Spotlight Search
      2. Type "Terminal" and press Enter